 For faster moves, the two important parts are physical finger speed and lookahead.
 The trap here is to get fixated with just doing moves incredibly fast, but failing at lookahead.
 If you do 7 moves in a second and then have to spend 3 seconds finding where to do your next move, you're not really going fast.
 Better to do 3 moves per second but always know what your next move is.

 I just say this since I think a lot of people get caught up in learning sequences instead of doing other more important stuff that I can't really make a page for.
 That said, if you like to learn all this anyway, go ahead.

-Apart from Niklas, Sune etc from the main tutorial, I've named 8 sequences for use in the "recommended" section.
+Apart from Niklas, Sune etc from the main tutorial, I've named 8 sequences for use in the index.
+Most of my solutions are combinations of these ~15 sequences.
 If you learn anything, learn those.
 Clix, Evelyn and Eve are probably the most important.

 I've been working on a full Step 5+6+7 Index, with a new approach.
 It's still a bit crude, but I think it's already the best way to do the final layer, if you want to spend a lot of effort being really fast.
 Check it out here.

 A lot of the sequences are taken from Bernard Helmstetters computer runs.
 This just scratches the surface of what is on his site.